octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Dispatching the control flow in the main function

 In LIGO, the design pattern is to have one main function called `main`, that dispatches the control flow according to its parameters.
-Those functions called for those actions are called entrypoints.
+The functions called-for for those actions are called entrypoints.

 As an analogy, in the C programming language, the `main` function is the unique main function and any function called from it would be an entrypoint.

 The parameter of the contract is then a variant type (described below), and, depending on the constructors of that type, different functions in the contract are called.
-In other terms, the unique main function dispatches the control flow depending on a pattern matching on the contract parameter.
+In other terms, the unique main function dispatches the control flow depending on a pattern matching the contract parameter.

 #### Variant type

 A variant type is a user-defined, or a built-in type (in case of options) that defines a type by cases.
-A number of cases is defined in the type definition.
+A number of cases are defined in the type definition.
 The value of a variable of this type must be included in these cases.
 The simplest variant type is equivalent to the enumerated types found in Java, C++, JavaScript etc.

 Here is how we define a bit as being either 1 or 0 (and nothing else):